-You ARE allowed to draft any player that is not listed yet on either league's Scoresheet draft list, as long as he is under contract to (or drafted by) an AL team/organization.
+You ARE allowed to draft any player that is not listed yet on either league's Scoresheet draft list, as long as he is under contract to (or drafted by) a major league team or organization.
 If you list such a player you must include his full name, current team affiliation, and position, for him to be added to our draft eligible lists.
 NOTE: In mid February we will be adding any remaining unsigned players to our player lists.
 Those unsigned players will be added into the league that matches the major league they ended playing in last year.